Allegro MicroSystems, Inc. (ALGM) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 12.72% over the past month, lagging the Computer and Technology sector's gain of 0.07% and the S&P 500's loss of 1.27% in that time.
+Heading into today, shares of the company had lost 10.85% over the past month, lagging the Computer and Technology sector's gain of 2.69% and the S&P 500's gain of 0.19% in that time.

-Wall Street will be looking for positivity from Allegro MicroSystems, Inc. as it approaches its next earnings report date.
-In that report, analysts expect Allegro MicroSystems, Inc. to post earnings of $0.37 per share.
-This would mark year-over-year growth of 19.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $275 million, up 15.71% from the year-ago period.
+Allegro MicroSystems, Inc. will be looking to display strength as it nears its next earnings release.
+On that day, Allegro MicroSystems, Inc. is projected to report earnings of $0.37 per share, which would represent year-over-year growth of 19.35%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $275 million, up 15.71% from the year-ago period.

-ALGM's full-year Zacks Consensus Estimates are calling for earnings of $1.44 per share and revenue of $1.06 billion.
-These results would represent year-over-year changes of +12.5% and +11.99%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.44 per share and revenue of $1.06 billion.
+These totals would mark changes of +12.5% and +16.97%, respectively, from last year.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Allegro MicroSystems, Inc. is currently a Zacks Rank #2 (Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Allegro MicroSystems, Inc. is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Allegro MicroSystems, Inc. has a Forward P/E ratio of 24.35 right now.
-For comparison, its industry has an average Forward P/E of 27.11, which means Allegro MicroSystems, Inc. is trading at a discount to the group.
+Looking at its valuation, Allegro MicroSystems, Inc. is holding a Forward P/E ratio of 23.58.
+This valuation marks a discount compared to its industry's average Forward P/E of 26.82.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.